nuclio/nuclio/docs/setup/aks/getting-started-aks.md

 ## Create a container registry using the Azure CLI
 [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli) is a managed Docker container registry service used for storing private Docker container images.

 The nuclio playground builds and pushes functions to a Docker registry.
-In our case we use ACR as out Docker registry.
+In our case we use ACR as our Docker registry.
 Create an ACR instance using the [az acr create](https://docs.microsoft.com/en-us/cli/azure/acr#az_acr_create) command.
 The name of the registry **must be unique**.
 In the following example `mynuclioacr` is used.
 Update this to a unique value.
 ```sh
 az acr create --resource-group <resource-group-name> --name <registry-name> --sku Basic
 ```